-Participants may borrow from their accounts an amount up to \$50,000 or 50 percent of their account balance, whichever is less.
+Participants may borrow from their accounts an amount up to \$50,000 or 50% of their account balance, whichever is less.
 The minimum amount a participant may borrow is \$1,000.
 The loan repayments and interest earned are allocated to each eligible investment option based upon the participant's current contribution election percentages.

 Loans must be repaid over a period of not more than five years; however, if the loan is used to purchase a principal residence, the loan can be repaid over a period of not more than fifteen years.
-The loans are secured by the balance in the participant's account and bear interest at rates that range from 3.75% to 9.75% for 2020 and 4.25% to 9.75% for 2019 which are fixed at the time of the loan and which are commensurate with prevailing rates as determined quarterly by the Plan administrator.
+The loans are secured by the balance in the participant's account and bear interest at rates that range from 4.25% to 9.75% for both 2022 and 2021 which are fixed at the time of the loan and which are commensurate with prevailing rates as determined quarterly by the Plan administrator.